wp-plugins/wp-toolbar-removal/readme.txt

     It’s not visually appealing in general

 Using the many Admin Bar tricks that became available around the Web, WordPress users dealt with the thing in their own way and moved on with their lives.
 Some use plugins, some custom snippets & scripts, some just love it as-is.
 But now with the new 3.3 update, the big question is “what works and what doesn’t?”
 We’re glad you asked..
-Admin Bar is dead, long live the Toolbar
+Admin Bar is dead, long live the ToolBar

 If you’ve updated to WP 3.3, you’ve seen the smaller “Toolbar” tucked neat above the Admin area.
-The new Admin Bar Toolbar seems to address some of the main concerns about the old Admin Bar:
+The new Admin Bar ToolBar seems to address some of the main concerns about the old Admin Bar:

     No longer enabled on front-end by default
     Uses less vertical screen space